jwagrunner/internet-draft/draft-wagner-tls-keysharepqc.md

 # New Key Share Extension

 Based on the key share extension from [RFC8446] is introduced a new key share extension in this document, "key_share_pqc".
 This is reflected in this document and is represented as KeyShareEntryPQC below, based off of the existing KeyShareEntry from [RFC8446].
 However this is modified along with the existing KeyShareEntry structure to include case statements to test if the key exchange algorithm chosen in a TLS 1.3 connection belongs to either the Classic McEliece family or RLCE algorithm group, and if it is, then KeyShareEntryPQC is constructed and KeyShareEntry is not constructed.
 If the opposite is true, where the key exchange algorithm does not belong to either group, then KeyShareEntryPQC is not constructed but KeyShareEntry is constructed.
-Note that the "key_exchange" field is expanded in KeyShareEntryPQC to accomodate a large public key that is greater than 65,535 Bytes:
+Note that the "key_exchange" field is expanded in KeyShareEntryPQC to accommodate a large public key that is greater than 65,535 Bytes:

 <figure><artwork>